What Does Criminal Mischief Mean in Texas?

 In Texas, you can be charged with criminal mischief when you damage or tamper with someone else’s property.
 Common examples of activities that may lead to criminal mischief charges are graffiti and vandalism.

-While criminal mischief charges may not strike you as being serious, the State of Texas takes these acts against someone else's property very seriously.
+While criminal mischief charges may not strike you as serious, the State of Texas takes these acts against someone else's property very seriously.
 Depending upon how serious the damage you are alleged to have caused is, the charges can range from a misdemeanor to a Class I felony.
 In other words, you should take criminal mischief charges extremely seriously.

 Speak with a Round Rock criminal defense attorney if you have been arrested for criminal mischief and do not know how to defend yourself.